How long does fiberglass mesh screen last?

 Dimensional Stability: Fiberglass does not shrink or stretch after being exposed to freezing or sizzling temperatures

-Water-resistance: Fiberglass does not absorb water or swell or shrink when exposed to wet conditions.
+Water resistance: fiberglass does not absorb water, swell, or shrink when exposed to wet conditions.
 As a result, it is unaffected by heavy rainfall.

-Fire-proof: Fiberglass is not a flammable material; hence it does not carry a risk of catching fire.
-It is capable of the withstanding temperature of 540 Celsius and still retains 25% of its strength.
+Fire-proof: Fiberglass is not a flammable material; hence, it does not carry the risk of catching fire.
+It is capable of withstanding temperatures of 540 °C and still retains 25% of its strength.

 Manufacture of a Fiberglass Window Screen